falcosecurity/event-generator/docs/event-generator_run.md

   -h, --help                           help for run
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
+      --loop                           Run in a loop
       --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request (default "default") --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
-      --sleep duration                 time to sleep prior to trigger an action --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
+      --sleep duration                 Time to sleep prior to trigger an action --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
 ```